 \subsection{Krull monoids and their divisor class groups}

-In this subsection, we give an easy review on divisor class groups of Krull monoids.
+In this subsection, we give a review of divisor class groups of Krull monoids.
 Krull monoids have a long history in factorization theory and they are related to many mathematical fields, such as algebraic number theory, analytic number theory, combinatorial theory, and commutative ring theory.
 For details, we refer the reader to \cite{BGBook}, \cite{GRBook}, \cite{GFBook}, or \cite{GZ20}.
 First, we define fractional ideals of monoids.

 \begin{definition}[Fractional ideals of monoids] Let $\mathcal{Q}$ be a cancellative monoid.
-Then a \textit{fractional ideal} of $\mathcal{Q}$ is a $\mathcal{Q}$-submodule $I \subseteq \mathcal{Q}^{\gp}$ such that $I \neq \emptyset$ and $x I := \{ x+a ~|~ a \in I \} \subset \mathcal{Q}$ for some $x \in \mathcal{Q}$. \end{definition}
+Then a \textit{fractional ideal} of $\mathcal{Q}$ is a $\mathcal{Q}$-submodule $I \subseteq \mathcal{Q}^{\gp}$ such that $I \neq \emptyset$ and $x I := \{ x+a ~|~ a \in I \} \subseteq \mathcal{Q}$ for some $x \in \mathcal{Q}$. \end{definition}